Aligning the c-suite with cyber risk management

-As threats increase, the costs to organizations follows suit.
+As such, Trend Micro blocked over 94 billion threats in 2021—a staggering 42% increase from 2020, meaning the likelihood of being attacked and the associated costs to organizations increased as well.
 One estimate puts the total cost of a breach at over $4.2 million today, but ransomware compromises, for example, have cost some organizations tens of millions in lost sales, productivity outages, IT overtime, and more.
-The board should also be made aware that 2021 is on track to be a record year for threats, increasing the probability that they’ll be impacted.

 Next, security programs must also be formalized: a top-down, documented strategy highlighted by KPIs and established metrics will enhance the board’s understanding of risk.